-The Vagabond Experience core focus is to promote unconventional and experiential travel around the globe.
-This means discovering and experiencing the world on your own terms, embracing the unknown, and allowing your travels to obtain a new meaning, one that extends beyond just seeing the sites.
+The Vagabond Experience’s core focus is to promote unconventional and experiential travel around the globe.
+This means discovering and experiencing the world on your own terms, embracing the unknown and allowing your travels to obtain a new meaning, one that extends beyond just seeing the sites.
 It is home to everyone interested in seeing new places and meeting new people.
 It’s for those infatuated with the world we live in and all the beautiful strangers.
-I’ve trained myself to notice the smells, move with the sounds and taste the cultural difference within every destination – traits I aspire to pass on to my readers.
+I’ve trained myself to notice the smells, move with the sounds and taste the cultural difference within every destination—traits I aspire to pass on to my readers.
 I want to help my fellow travelers redefine what it means to travel and be miles away from their daily routine.

-During my dream vacation to Jamaica, my alarm clock started going off and I awoke to realize I wasn’t in Jamaica, but I was in my bed and needed to get up and get ready for work.
-I found this disheartening to say the least.
-I imagined if Anthony Bourdain and Andrew Zimmern can make a living traveling and exploring the world, surely there’s opportunity for me.
+During my dream vacation to Jamaica, my alarm clock started going off and I awoke to realize I wasn’t in Jamaica but I was in my bed and needed to get up and get ready for work.
+I found this disheartening, to say the least.
+I imagined if Anthony Bourdain and Andrew Zimmern could make a living traveling and exploring the world, surely there’s opportunity for me.

 Looking forward to:

-In June of 2016 we established The Hardly Home Initiative and set out to raise $13,500 for 100 high school and college students to get their passports and take part in education abroad opportunities.
-To date we’ve been able to sponsor 42 students with monies to cover their passport application fees.
-In 2017, we’ll have helped more than 100 young black people obtain their passports in order to travel the world.
-To do this however, we’ll need the help and support of our community.
+In June 2016, we established The Hardly Home Initiative and set out to raise $13,500 for 100 high school and college students to get their passports and take part in education abroad opportunities.
+To date, we’ve been able to sponsor 42 students with monies to cover their passport application fees.
+In 2017, we’ll have helped more than 100 young Black people obtain their passports in order to travel the world.
+To do this, however, we’ll need the help and support of our community.

 Who is Soul Society 101 for?:

-I started Soul Society 101 in 2012 because I was traveling a lot for work and pleasure but I couldn’t find the right resources to properly plan my travels – I’d do research but could not find the perspective of a young black person that I trusted the opinion of.
-Someone who enjoyed similar activities, had similar tastes in food, nightlife and overall taste in travel.
-After searching “things for black people to do in ___” for the 100th time, I decided to just start sharing my stories in hopes of connecting with likeminded people and learning from each other.
+I started Soul Society 101 in 2012 because I was traveling a lot for work and pleasure, but I couldn’t find the right resources to properly plan my travels.
+I’d do research but could not find the perspective of a young Black person that I trusted the opinion of, someone who enjoyed similar activities, had similar tastes in food, nightlife and overall taste in travel.
+After searching “things for Black people to do in ___” for the 100th time, I decided to start sharing my stories in hopes of connecting with like-minded people and learning from each other.

 What makes it different?: